-The next morning, my parents seemed blissfully ignorant to anything that had happened in our home the night before which is just as well.
+The next morning, my parents seemed blissfully ignorant to anything that had happened in our home the night before, which is just as well.
 I don’t think they’d understand.
-Kale on the other hand was another story.
+Kale, on the other hand, was another story.
 He came down to breakfast around the same time as Charlie and I. We were giggling and carrying on as if we were Jamie’s age.
-Kale shot me a raised eyebrow but I just shrugged my shoulders.
+Kale shot me a raised eyebrow, but I just shrugged my shoulders.
 I’m pretty sure he understood my body language as a bemused smile spread across his lips.
 I’d say he was happy for me.

 Mom and dad really seemed to like Charlie a lot and asked him if he’d stay for dinner that evening.
 He didn’t want to over stay his welcome, how cute is that, but I told him my mom was the best cook in western New York and he simply had to stay.
-That convinced him and a couple of hours we were walking to the store to pick up a hunk of blue cheese so mom could make here famous blue cheese mashed potatoes.
+That convinced him and a couple of hours we were walking to the store to pick up a hunk of blue cheese so mom could make her famous blue cheese mashed potatoes.

 We soon discovered that the blue cheese wasn’t kept in the same section as the regular old cheddar and American and while we wandered the store searching for the fancy cheese section we came up with a little game.
-The store wasn’t very crowded that afternoon and as we wondered the aisle we stopped to kiss in every aisle void of shoppers.
+The store wasn’t very crowded that afternoon and as we wandered the aisles we stopped to kiss in every aisle void of shoppers.
 We were having so much fun until we stopped to lock lips on the canned bean aisle.

 “Charlie,” a gruff voice exclaimed.

 “Dad,” Charlie stuttered as he pulled away from me.